Lettuce Companion Plants: Full List of Pairings

 Flowers to Plant Near Lettuce

-• Calendula – Calendula can act as a slug trap crop, which may help keep the slugs (and their many germs) off your lettuce.
+• Calendula – Plant calendula near your lettuce to create a slug trap crop, which may help keep the slugs (and their many germs) off your lettuce.

-• Marigolds – Marigolds can repel pests from your lettuce.
+• Marigolds – Marigolds can repel unwanted pests from your lettuce.
+Their strong scent and beautiful flowers make them top-notch companion plants.

 • Nasturtiums – Nasturtiums can be an excellent aphid trap crop when planted nearby.